Garlic is an Allium vegetable, Allium sativum, in the same family as onions, shallots, leeks and scallions.

 Allicin is unstable and rapidly breaks down producing a number of sulfur-based compounds such as diallyl sulfide, diallyl disulfide, diallyl trisulfide, diallyl tetrasulfide, allyl methyl sulfide, ajoene, vinyldithiins and the popular s-allyl cysteine, which is especially prominent in black garlic and aged garlic extract.

 When heating raw garlic, it is often recommended to allow freshly chopped or pressed cloves to sit for about 10 minutes to maximize the amount of these sulfurous nutrients.
-When cloves are cooked other chemical processes take place which can obviously alter flavor, reduce spiciness as well as change composition, which can provide different beneficial elements.
+When cloves are cooked other chemical processes take place that can obviously alter flavor, reduce spiciness as well as change composition, which can provide different beneficial elements.

 Garlic, whether raw,